About the Exclusion Attribute for Files Matching an Exclusion Key Rule

 Rename Operation

-The table below illustrates the status and the key effect of rename operations for different combinations of versioned, exclusion key, and exclusion clear key.
+The table below illustrates the status and the key effect of rename operations on files for different combinations of versioned, exclusion key, and exclusion clear key.

 ---|---|---|